Lasso and probabilistic inequalities for multivariate point processes: Applications to the case of multivariate Hawkes process

-\end{Lemma} This easily leads to the following result, which provides the existence of the Laplace transform of the total number of points in an arbitrary bounded interval, when the function $g_\ell\m$ have bounded support. \begin{Prop} Let $N$ be a stationary multivariate Hawkes process, with bounded support interactions functions and such that the spectral radius of $\Gamma$ is strictly smaller than 1.
-For any $A>0$, let us define $N_{[-A,0)}$ the total number of points of $N$ in $[-A,0)$, all marks included.
-Then there exists a constant $\theta > 0$, depending on the distribution of the process and on $A$ such that
+This easily leads to the following result, which provides the existence of the Laplace transform of the total number of points in an arbitrary bounded interval, when the functions $h_\ell^{(m)}$ have bounded support.

+\begin{Prop} Let $N$ be a stationary multivariate Hawkes process, with compactly supported nonnegative interactions functions and such that the spectral radius of $\Gamma$ is strictly smaller than~$1$.
+For any $A>0$, let $N_{[-A,0)}$ be the total number of points of $N$ in $[-A,0)$, all marks included.
+Then there exists a constant $\theta> 0$, depending on the distribution of the process and on~$A$, such that

 which implies that for all positive $u$